GrailFinder/crestopher/README.md

 ## Problems of two way sync that have been resolved by this solution
 #### When to update:
 First issue to resolve is the moment of synchronization.
 For example it might be resolved by some schedular module that calls for update every N minutes.
-But that way there would be always risk of getting not updated data in requests
+But in that case there would be always risk of getting not updated data

 So right moment is right after create/update (current solution)